All Episodes

 Believe me, in due course, the attention will be changed and focused on Obama.

-Your real dilemma, not the real problem, and I just want to prepare you in advance for this, Ted.
+Your real dilemma, your real problem, and I just want to prepare you in advance for this, Ted.

 The real problem is going to be, depending on who the nominee is, that the Republican Party won't take it to Obama.